MuradAles/Themis/PRD_Steno_Demand_Letter_Generator_Implementation.md

 **What we'll build:**
 - File upload interface
+- Extract text from uploaded files
-- Upload to Firebase Storage
+- Save extracted text to Firestore
 - Show uploaded documents list

 **How it will look visually:**